credibil/docs/src/overview.md

 5. Incentivization: A DID-based system could allow for fair compensation to data providers, encouraging the creation of high-quality datasets.

-By implementing this system, we can create a more transparent, ethical, and efficient ecosystem for AI data.
+The building blocks of decentralized identity can be used to create a more transparent, ethical, and efficient ecosystem for AI data.
 This not only resolves many of the current data rights issues but also lays the groundwork for more advanced and trustworthy AI systems in the future.

 ## Implementation